DAC-Based OData: Data Retrieval

 Retrieving Records in Batches

-To export records in batches from MYOB Acumatica by using DAC-based OData, you need to use the $top and $skip parameters of the request along with the $orderby parameter.
+To retrieve records in batches from MYOB Acumatica by using DAC-based OData, you need to use the $top and $skip parameters of the request.
+We recommend that you also use the $orderby parameter to specify the order of records.

 The following example retrieves a batch of warehouse detail records.
 It indicates that the records should be ordered by inventory ID in ascending order.
-The response will contain the top 500 records, excluding the first 50.
+The system will retrieve the top 500 records, excluding the first 50.

 GET https://localhost/AcumaticaERP/t/U100/api/odata/dac/PX_Objects_IN_INSiteStatus?